How to Conduct an Interview: Everything You Need to Know

 Reasons to Follow Up

 Follow up with each applicant after the process is over.
 Not following up is rude, and complaints may begin to arise from applicant pools.
 Let that persona know you appreciate him or her for wishing to work for your company.
 As a representative of the company, you must present the best face forward, even to applicants you do not intend to hire.

 Look beyond the references given to you by candidates.
-You can look into that person’s network on social media and contact someone who knows the applicant about such factors as attitude and skill.
-Conducting additional research allows you to peer deeper into a candidate’s work ethic and work history.
+You can look into that person’s network on social media and contact someone who knows the applicant about factors such as attitude and skill.
+Conducting additional research allows you to look deeper into a candidate’s work ethic and work history.

 Post Interview Tactics

-You can also take additional measures, such as taking the applicant out to lunch or dinner or conducting another interview.
+You can also take additional measures, such as taking the applicant out to lunch or dinner.
 You could also do something fun in the form of playing golf or going to a ball game with the applicant.
-The best applicants are ones that wish to spend additional time with because they themselves wish to know if they are making the right decision.
-While spending time with the candidate, assess whether their enthusiasm shows in conversation or about the job in question.
+The best applicants are ones that wish to spend additional time with you because this shows they wish to know more about the company.
+While spending time with the candidate, assess whether their enthusiasm shows in conversation or if they are very inquisitive about the job they interviewed for.

 Structure the Meeting

 Structure the meeting in a way that allows you to cover multiple topics.
-Also, a schedule shows respect to the person being interviewed.
+Also, an organized interview process shows respect to the person being interviewed.
 Structuring a meeting ensures you do not miss important questions and allows candidates give better answers.

 Qualities of a Good Candidate

-A person’s answers is not the only factor you should consider:
+A person’s answers are not the only factor you should consider: